Difference Between Chapter 7 and Chapter 13 Bankruptcy

 If you are considering bankruptcy, there are a few things you need to know.
-You may wonder about the differences between Chapter 7 and Chapter 13, and what form of bankruptcy protection will best solve your financial problems.
+Like, what's the difference between Chapter 7 and Chapter 13 bankruptcy?

 The difference between Chapter 7 and Chapter 13 bankruptcies is essentially liquidation versus adjustment of payments.
 One seeks to be discharged from the obligations of debt, and the other seeks to modify the payment schedule of the debts.